Childhood Obesity Bay Area Conference

-Slow Food San Francisco invites you to the Third Annual Childhood Obesity Bay Area Conference.
-This conference brings together local stakeholders in childhood obesity prevention to promote innovation and provide insight into work being done on this critical issue.
+Slow Food San Francisco's Third Annual Childhood Obesity Bay Area Conference will bring together local stakeholders in childhood obesity prevention to promote innovation and provide insight into work being done on this critical issue.

 Participants will walk away with a more comprehensive understanding of childhood obesity and knowledge of the challenges impacting different fields and individuals.
 The place-based approach of the COBA Conference allows for meaningful networking and the exchange of effective and local best practices.
 We hope all attendees walk away better equipped to create successful models for change.

-Funds raised support Slow Food San Francisco’s School Garden program.
+Funds raised support Slow Food San Francisco’s Youth Food Education program.

 Robert Lustig, MD, Professor of Pediatrics at UCSF and author of Fat Chance: Beating the Odds Against Sugar, Processed Foods, Obesity and Disease.
 Dr. Lustig will discuss his research on sugar consumption as the underlying cause of the obesity epidemic.